jeandi7/jeandi7blog/content/posts/24-post/index.md

 (This is still the hardest part of design)

-# BNF grammar with Wildcard feature
+# EBNF grammar with Wildcard feature

 ```
 // Zanzibar restricted EBNF grammar